Max Meyer (footballer): Crystal Palace

 On 2 August 2018, Meyer signed a three-year contract with Crystal Palace.
 After playing regularly in his first season he began struggling for first team appearances in his second, culminating in being dropped to the U23s in December 2020 after failing to play a single minute of League football in the first half of the Eagles' 2020–21 season.

 On 15 January 2021, Meyer left Crystal Palace via mutual consent.

 1. FC Köln

 On 25 January 2021, it was reported that Bundesliga side 1.
 FC Köln had signed Meyer on a free transfer until the end of the 2020–21 season.

 Fenerbahçe

 On 2 September 2021, Meyer signed a 2-year deal with Turkish side Fenerbahçe.
 He made his debut in a 1–1 Süper Lig draw against Sivasspor on 12 September 2021.
 On 4 November 2021, he scored his first goal for the club in a 3–0 UEFA Europa League victory against Royal Antwerp.

 On 31 January 2022, Meyer was loaned to Danish side Midtjylland on a half-year deal, with an option to buy.
 However, after a disappointing season with only 13 appearances and zero goals, he returned to Fenerbahçe at the end of the season.

 FC Luzern

 Meyer moved to Swiss Super League club FC Luzern in August 2022.
-He signed a one-year contract.
+He signed a one-year contract, extended for a further season from June 2023.

+APOEL FC

+Meyer moved to APOEL as a free agent.